Josh Naylor Player Props: Guardians vs. Rangers

-Friday, Josh Naylor and the Cleveland Guardians face the Texas Rangers and Jon Gray, with the first pitch at 8:05 PM ET.
+Saturday, Josh Naylor and the Cleveland Guardians play the Texas Rangers and Andrew Heaney, with the first pitch at 4:05 PM ET.

 He returns to action for the first time since July 9, when he went 1-for-4 against the Royals.